 Do the static exercises below at the start of every lesson, tell students to start in an athletic stance every time before they ski.

 Statically have students stand with their hands in front like they are holding a lunch tray.
 Bounce on the balls of their feet with their chest over the balls of their feet (for most kids toes works better).
 Have them stop before the top.
 This is the athletic stance.
+Focus on feeling where they are standing on their feet then having the chest over the toes.

 Demonstrate in front of students standing perpendicular to them so they can see the side view.
 Then watch them from the side and provide feedback.